druckmann-lab/nepr208/_assignments/01_perceptrons_and_oscillations.md

 Submit your code and written answers to Canvas.

-If you would like to try the simulations for yourself for fun, there is a tutorial for the software Electrophysiology of the Neuron (EOTN).
+If you would like to try the simulations from part 2 of the problem set for fun, there is a tutorial for the software Electrophysiology of the Neuron (EOTN).
 The software can be found here: [EOTN](https://huguenardlab.stanford.edu/eotn/)

 You can download the .cc4 file for the problem set simulations here, [here](../static_files/code/ps1_pt2.cc4)